smcnall-xm/xm-labs-ivanti-service-manager-cloud/README.md

 * [IvantiServiceManager10.zip](IvantiServiceManager10.zip) - download this xMatters Workflow to get started

 # How it works
-A Quick Action or Trigger Rule configured in Ivanti triggers a configured Ivanti Web Connection to fire a REST API call to the inbound HTTP trigger in the imported xMatters Workflow (Ivanti Service Manager | 1.0).
-The Flow Designer step then parses the payload, builds an event and creates and xMatters Event to the Ivanti Incident Owner Team.
+A Quick Action or Trigger Rule configured in Ivanti triggers the Ivanti Web Connection to fire a REST API call to the inbound HTTP trigger in the imported xMatters Workflow (Ivanti Service Manager | 1.0).
+The Flow Designer steps parse the payload, build an event, and then create an xMatters Event targeted to the Ivanti Incident Owner Team.

 # Installation